dariye/personal-goals/happy-moments/2017-moments.md

 Syracuse...cannot wait!
 Completed day 9 of JavaScript30.
 Taking an early stab on a nice issue on the hyper project by zeit.co

+# 01/11/2017
+We had the best cronuts today at work!
+Cronuts = croissant + donuts.
+Get it?
+It was a slow day but got to connect with Evan regarding professional/personal goals as well as Joe.
+Overall I feel good.
+Completed day 10 of JavaScript30.